Last Updated on 29 November 2025 by Cycloscope

 Hluhluwe – iMfolozi National Park, the oldest park in Africa

 The white rhino is indeed the reason the park first came into existence.
-This species was indeed endangered already in the late 19th century, and although the park has seen the systematic killing of more than 100,000 other animals (blamed for the endemic presence of tsetse flies), the white rhino was spared and today there are about 1000 specimens in the park.
+This species was already endangered in the late 19th century.
+Although the park has witnessed the systematic killing of more than 100,000 other animals (blamed for the endemic presence of tsetse flies), the white rhino was spared, and today there are about 1,000 specimens in the park.

 How to book a safari in Hluhluwe – Imfolozi